- 1A large hole in the ground.More example sentences

 - I covered the whole of the width of the stage in front of the curtains and also filled the pits.

 - The show goes ahead come rain or shine, the fourth wall is constantly broken and those in the pit are almost on-stage.

 - However, both covered and uncovered pits can colour an orchestra's sound, and the usually cramped space forces the players into awkward positions.

-- 2.2A part of the floor of an exchange in which a particular stock or commodity is traded, typically by open outcry.More example sentences
+- 2.4A part of the floor of a stock exchange in which a particular stock or commodity is traded: pooled commodity funds liquidated positions in the corn and soybean pits the trading pit of the Singapore International Monetary ExchangeMore example sentences

 - Although no one expects the euro to collapse, the debate is contributing to an uncertain atmosphere in foreign-exchange trading pits.